 Canada’s National Firearms Association announces that elections will be held for the Board of Directors.
-Interested parties should submit a nomination form and a short (200 words) biography and statement of intent to the National office no later than October 1, 2019.
-Nomination forms are available for downloads here, you will also find the form inserted in this issue of the Canadian Firearms Journal.
+Interested parties should submit a nomination form and a short (200 words) biography and statement of intent to the National office no later than October 1, 2020.
+Nomination forms are available for downloads at www.nfa.ca, you will also find the form at the back of this page.

 Electoral Area – Directors to Elect

 1 British Columbia – Yukon

 A. Each of the above shall form one electoral area when electing its director(s).
 Out-of-Canada members will vote together with the Alberta-NWT membership.
 Only individuals meeting all of the following the following criteria shall be eligible to run for and be elected as directors:

 i) The individual shall be a member in good standing as of the date of the election, with full legal capacity under the law of the individual’s province of residence; and